GTR-Mamba: Geometry-to-Tangent Routing Mamba for Hyperbolic POI Recommendation: Abstract

 \section{Abstract}

 Next Point-of-Interest (POI) recommendation is a critical task in modern Location-Based Social Networks (LBSNs), aiming to model the complex decision-making process of human mobility to provide personalized recommendations for a user's next check-in location.
-Existing POI recommendation models, predominantly based on Graph Neural Networks and sequential models, have been extensively studied.
-However, these models face a fundamental limitation: they struggle to simultaneously capture the inherent hierarchical structure of spatial choices and the dynamics and irregular shifts of user-specific temporal contexts.
-To overcome this limitation, we propose GTR-Mamba, a novel framework for cross-manifold conditioning and routing.
-GTR-Mamba leverages the distinct advantages of different mathematical spaces for different tasks: it models the static, tree-like preference hierarchies in hyperbolic geometry, while routing the dynamic sequence updates to a novel Mamba layer in the computationally stable and efficient Euclidean tangent space.
-This process is coordinated by a cross-manifold channel that fuses spatio-temporal information to explicitly steer the State Space Model (SSM), enabling flexible adaptation to contextual changes.
-Extensive experiments on three real-world datasets demonstrate that GTR-Mamba consistently outperforms state-of-the-art baseline models in next POI recommendation.
+Existing hyperbolic POI recommendation models, predominantly based on rotations and graph representations, have been extensively investigated.
+Although hyperbolic geometry has proven superior in representing hierarchical data with low distortion, current hyperbolic sequence models typically rely on performing recurrence via expensive M\"obius operations directly on the manifold.
+This incurs prohibitive computational costs and numerical instability, rendering them ill-suited for trajectory modeling.
+To resolve this conflict between geometric representational power and sequential efficiency, we propose GTR-Mamba, a novel framework featuring Geometry-to-Tangent Routing.
+GTR-Mamba strategically routes complex state transitions to the computationally efficient Euclidean tangent space.
+Crucially, instead of a static approximation, we introduce a Parallel Transport (PT) mechanism that dynamically aligns tangent spaces along the trajectory.
+This ensures geometric consistency across recursive updates, effectively bridging the gap between the curved manifold and linear tangent operations.
+This process is orchestrated by an exogenous spatio-temporal channel, which explicitly modulates the SSM discretization parameters.
+Extensive experiments on three real-world datasets demonstrate that GTR-Mamba consistently outperforms state-of-the-art baselines in next POI recommendation.